 Relieved, the Carlton contacted the Kafkas, informed the couple of the pest control company’s findings, and wished the couple luck.
 The Kafkas weren’t satisfied, though, and vowed to use every possible online outlet to educate the world about Carlton’s bed bug situation.

 Feeling helpless against the spurious claims, Carlton Hotel owners decided that a defamation lawsuit was their only recourse.
 Lawyers filed papers and now the parties’ legal horns are locked.

 The Carlton Hotel has a strong defamation case.
 There’s a chance they’ll win.
 But was a lawsuit the best option?
 More to the point, for a hospitality business, is suing clients – whether they deserve it or not – the best decision?

 Today, review sites – particularly travel review sites – are a dime a dozen; so are Internet trolls.
 Anybody can review your establishment, even if they’ve never been there!
 So instead of filing defamation lawsuit, after defamation lawsuit, why not invest in a reputation management service?

 - Use a combination of online and offline tactics to ensure positive reviews and news about your business dominates search engine results.

-- Help you plan a successful strategy to publicize your business online.
+- Help you plan a successful strategy to publicize your business.

-- Monitor the Internet for negative feedback about your business.
+- Monitor the Internet for negative feedback about your company.

-- Quickly resolve or eradicate any potentially damaging statements or reviews that pop up on the Web.
+- Quickly resolve potentially damaging statements or reviews that pop up on the Web.

-Hiring a reputation manager who’s also an attorney is the way to go.
-Someone licensed to practice law can also file court injunctions to remove defamatory statements from search engines like Google.
+Hiring a reputation manager who’s also an attorney is a smart move, because attorneys can also file court injunctions to remove defamatory statements from search engines like Google.